8 Facts Every Homebuyer Needs to Know About Title Insurance

 - A Basic Policy May Not Be Sufficient

-The basic title policy does not cover all possible title defects.
-There are several endorsements that can be purchased to extend coverage.
+The standard title policy does not cover all possible title defects.
+Several endorsements can be purchased to extend coverage.
 Future issues related to zoning, property access, right-of-way issues, and much more can arise.
 Talk to the title company about which endorsements may apply to your property and situation.

 At your service,